-Grab the Breakfast Skillet bucket to have an assortment of breakfast items.
+Grab the Breakfast Skillet bucket because everyone would love to have an assortment of breakfast items.

-The Turkey Dinner Casserole is a personal favorite.
-It tastes like Thanksgiving turkey and stuffing!
+The Turkey Dinner Casserole is a personal favorite because It tastes like Thanksgiving turkey and stuffing!

 You can also grab a 5 Day Emergency Food Supply.
 These are great because it’s like buying a variety pack.
-You won’t get bored with these flavors!’
+Furthermore, you won’t get bored with these flavors!

-You can even buy shelf stable syrup to go with it!
+In addition, you can even buy shelf-stable syrup to go with it!

-Eggs – Our Chickens provide us with breakfast.
-Sometimes after a big storm we don’t get many eggs from the chickens, but we usually have a pretty good stockpile of them.
+Eggs – Our chickens undoubtedly, provide us with breakfast.
+Sometimes after a big storm, we don’t get many eggs from the chickens, but we usually have a pretty good stockpile of them.

 Easy Emergency Meals – 2 Week Menu

-Want to know How Much Food To Store For Emergency situations?
-I created not only a food list and how much you should have on hand for each person, but also a menu!
+In case you want to know How Much Food To Store For Emergency situations?
+I created not only a food list and how much you should have on hand for each person but also a menu!